Assassination of Charlie Kirk: Evidence and leads

 Law enforcement recovered an older-make Mauser-type bolt-action hunting rifle, which was chambered in .30-06, from a wooded area near the shooting, engraved cartridges, and "a footwear impression, a palm print, and forearm imprints for analysis".
 In a press conference on September 11, officials said that they had "good video footage" and were applying facial recognition technology to it.
 Later that day, the FBI indicated that facial recognition efforts had been unsuccessful, released photographs of a person of interest, and offered up to $100,000 for information in the case.
 The FBI also investigated various social media accounts with posts that appeared to indicate foreknowledge of the assassination.

 The investigators reported that cartridges found in the rifle were inscribed with various messages, which were rumored to be slogans relating to anti-fascist and "transgender ideology", but were described as a mix of Internet memes and popular culture after an FBI briefing on September 12 revealed the messages.
-The spent cartridge case was inscribed with "Notices bulges OwO what's this?", a reference to furry online roleplay.
-Three unfired rounds were engraved with "Hey fascist!
-Catch! ↑→↓↓↓", the arrows referring to a sequence of inputs (code) used to summon a 500 KG bomb in the 2024 video game Helldivers 2; "Oh bella ciao bella ciao bella ciao ciao ciao", a reference to the Italian anti-fascist song "Bella ciao" ("Goodbye, Beautiful"); and "If you read this, you are gay LMAO".
-The song "Bella ciao" remains widely known as an anti-fascist anthem; however, it had also resurfaced in popular media since the mid-2010s and early 2020s through the television series Money Heist and the video games Hearts of Iron IV and Far Cry 6.
-During the manhunt, law enforcement agencies reportedly received more than 7,000 leads related to the incident and conducted more than 200 interviews.
+The spent cartridge case was inscribed with "Notices Buldge OwO what's this?"[sic], a reference to furry online roleplay.
+Three unfired rounds were engraved with "hey fascist!
+CATCH! ↑→↓↓↓", referencing the directional button sequence used to call in a 500 kg bomb in the 2024 video game Helldivers 2, "O Bella ciao, Bella ciao, Bella ciao, Ciao, ciao!", a reference to the Italian anti-fascist song "Bella ciao" ("Goodbye (ciao) beautiful (bella)"), and "If you read This, you are GAY Lmao".
+The song "Bella ciao" remains widely known as an anti-fascist anthem; however, it also resurfaced in popular media in the mid-2010s and early 2020s through the television series Money Heist and the video games Hearts of Iron IV and Far Cry 6.
+During the manhunt, law enforcement agencies received more than 7,000 leads related to the incident and conducted more than 200 interviews.